Lunda Empire

-The Lunda Empire or Kingdom of Lunda was a confederation of states in what is now the Democratic Republic of Congo, north-eastern Angola, and north-western Zambia.
+The Lunda Empire or Lunda Commonwealth was a confederation or commonwealth of states in what is now the Democratic Republic of Congo, north-eastern Angola, and north-western Zambia.
 Its central state was in Katanga.

 Origin

 Initially, the core of what would become the Lunda confederation was a commune called a N'Gaange in the kiLunda (kiyaka-kipunu) language.
 It was ruled over by a monarch called the Mwane-a- n'Gaange.
-One of these rulers, Ilunga Tshibinda, came from the nation of Luba where his brother ruled and married a royal woman from a nation to their south.
+One of these rulers, Ilunga Tshibinda, came from the nation of Luba where his brother ruled and married Lueji A'Nkonde, a royal woman from a nation to their south.
 Their son became the first paramount ruler of the Lunda, creating the title of Mwane-a-Yamvu (c.
 1665).

 Other sources state the first well-attested historical ruler of Lunda was Nawej, who begin his rule about 1695.
 His father was said to have come from Kalundwe, a Luba language-speaking state.
 It is unclear, though, how much of the traditions of the kingdom before Nawej are historically accurate.

 Nawej is said by tradition to have created the office of queen mother, called Rukonkesh.
 A key part of this role was to help determine succession.
 He also created the office of Swan Mulond, which he gave to his mother Ruwej, and Swan Mulop, a title for the heir apparent.
 However these offices are only directly attested to by sources from the early 19th century.

 Perpetual kingship was practised, whereby the king 'became' his predecessor, adopting his name, kinship relations, and duties.
 The royal centre of the empire was called musumba, where each ruler assembled their court, surrounded by a moat and earthen walls.
 Within the musumba were paved roads, courtyards, and areas demarcated for rituals.